GPS Coordinates: 28°23’25.65″N 96°42’21.66″W

 Come for the fishing, stay for the food.
 Bay Flats Lodge is famous for their unparalleled access to world class sight fishing, but that doesn’t mean they forget about the Food.
 Your plates will be piled high with fresh-caught shrimp, ceviche, quail legs and local fish favorites (and it would not be Texas without a little steak).

 A hot breakfast with all the fixings is served bright and early to set you up for a great day, including: Scrambled eggs, homemade buttermilk biscuits, creamy sausage gravy, sausage kolaches, a variety of dry cereals, granola breakfast bars, fresh fruit, smoked applewood bacon, pan sausage, tortillas, coffee, tea, orange juice, and milk.

-The kitchen will send you off with a delicious packed lunch to keep you fueled up for your adventurous day.
 Their gourmet sandwiches are made on Sheila Partin’s Jalapeño Cheese Bread stacked with four different meats and cheese.
-Plus, there is plenty of chips, cookies, soft drinks, and cold water.
+Plus, plenty of chips, cookies, soft drinks, and cold water.